+1. Imprint

+Academic Year 2023/2024

-1. IMPRINT Academic Year 2022/2023 Department Faculty of Medicine Field of study Medicine Main scientific discipline (in accord with appendix to the Regulation of Minister of Science and Higher educatio from 26th of July 2019) Study Profile (general academic / practical) General academic Level of studies (1 st level /2 nd level/ uniform MSc) Uniform MSc Form of studies Full time studies Type of module / course (obligatory / non-compulsory) Obligatory Form of verification of learning outcomes (exam / completion) credit Educational Unit / Educational Units (and address / addresses of unit / units) Department of Medical Ethics and Palliative Medicine (2MC), Litewska St. 14/16, 02-672 Warsaw, Poland; e-mail: zaklad-bioetyki@wum.edu.pl , tel.
+Department Faculty of Medicine

+Field of study Medicine

+Main scientific discipline Medical sciences

+Study Profile General academic

+Level of studies Uniform MSc

+Form of studies Full time studies

+Type of module / course Obligatory

+Form of verification of learning outcomes credit

+Educational Unit Department of Medical Ethics and Palliative Medicine (2MC), Litewska St. 14/16, 02-672 Warsaw, Poland; e-mail: zaklad-bioetyki@wum.edu.pl , tel.
 48 22 116 9234

-Head of Educational Unit / Heads of Educational Units Prof. dr hab.
-Tomasz Pasierski Course coordinator (title, First Name, Last Name, contact) dr Agata Łukomska Agata.lukomska@uw.edu.pl Person responsible for syllabus (First name, Last Name and contact for the person to whom any objections concerning syllabus should be reported) dr Agata Łukomska agata.lukomska@uw.edu.pl Teachers dr Agata Łukomska
+Head of Educational Unit Prof. dr hab.
+Tomasz Pasierski Course coordinator dr Agata Łukomska e-mail: agata.lukomska@uw.edu.pl Person responsible for syllabus dr Agata Łukomska e-mail: agata.lukomska@uw.edu.pl Teachers dr Agata Łukomska, Prof. Joanna Górnicka-Kalinowska

 2. BASIC INFORMATION

-Year and semester of studies II year 3 semester Number of ECTS credits 2.00
+Year and semester of studies Il year 3 semester Number of ECTS credits 2.00

-FORMS OF CLASSES Number ECTS credits calculation

-Contacting hours with a academic teacher of hours 2010 S. Carlo Guicalation
+FORMS OF CLASSES Contacting hours with academic teacher Number of hours ECTS credits calculation

-Lecture (L) 18 0,96

-Seminar (S) 12 0,44
+Seminar (S) 10 0,44

 Classes (C)

 e-learning (e-L)

 Practical classes (PC)

 Work placement (WP)

 Unassisted student's work

 Preparation for classes and completions 12 0,6

-3. Course objectives 01 To acquaint the student with the philosophical basis of scientific medical knowledge 02 To acquaint the student with the basics of physician ethics. О3 To develop the basic skills necessary for independent analysis of ethical problems in medicine
+3. Course objectives 01 To acquaint the student with the philosophical basis of scientific medical knowledge 02 To acquaint the student with the basics of physician ethics.
+03 To develop the basic skills necessary for independent analysis of ethical problems in medicine

-(in accordance with Regulation of Minis and Higher education July 2019) Knowledge - Gradu ate knows and understands: G.K1 the functioning of health care systems and the physician's social role; D.W8 G.K2 the main concepts, theories and ethical principles which provide the framework for correct interpretation and analysis of moral-medical questions; DW16 G. K3 patient rights; D.W17 G.K4 the foundations of evidence based medicine; D.W23 Skills- Graduate is able to: G.S1 inform the patient on the aims, process and possible risk of the proposed diagnostic and therapeutic interventions and obtain the patient's informed consent; D.U6 G.S2 observe the ethical requirements in professional activities; D.U13 G. S3 recognize the ethical dimension of medical decisions and discern the facts from norms; D.U14 G.S4 respect patient rights; D.U15 In appendix to the I Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
-5. Additional L EFFECTS OF LEARNING (non-compulsory) Number of effect of learning Effects of learning i time Knowledge - Gradu ate knows and understands: К1 К2 Skills- Graduate is a able to: S1
+4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study) Code and number of effect of Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and learning in accordance with Higher education from 26th of July 2019) standards of learning Knowledge - Graduate knows and understands: G.K1 the functioning of health care systems and the physician's social role; D.W8 G.K2 the main concepts, theories and ethical principles which provide the framework for correct interpretation and analysis of moral-medical questions; DW16 G. K3 patient rights; D.W17 G.K4 the foundations of evidence based medicine; D.W23 Skills- Graduate is able to: G.S1 inform the patient on the aims, process and possible risk of the proposed diagnostic and therapeutic interventions and obtain the patient's informed consent; D.U6 observe the ethical requirements in professional activities; D.U13 G.S2 recognize the ethical dimension of medical decisions and discern the facts from norms; D.U14 G. S3 respect patient rights; D.U15 G.S4 st In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+5. Additional effects of learning (non-compulsory) Number of Effects in the fields of: effect of learning Knowledge - Graduate knows and understands: K1 K2 Skills- Graduate is able to: S1 S2